kubernetes/enhancements/keps/sig-storage/1790-recover-resize-failure/README.md

 ## Graduation Criteria

 * *Alpha* in 1.22 behind `RecoverExpansionFailure` feature gate with set to a default of `false`.
 The limitation about quota and CSI capability should be clearly documented.
-* *Beta* in 1.23: Since this feature is part of general `ExpandPersistentVolumes` feature which is in beta, we are going to move this to beta with confirmed production usage.
+* *Beta* in 1.23: Since this feature is part of general `ExpandPersistentVolumes` feature which is in beta, we are going to move this to beta with enhanced e2e and more stability improvements.
-* *GA* in 1.24 along with `ExpandPersistentvolumes` feature.
+* *GA* in 1.25 along with `ExpandPersistentvolumes` feature.
 The list of issues for volume expansion going GA can be found at - https://github.com/orgs/kubernetes-csi/projects/12.

 ### Test Plan